lemonlion/LightBdd.TabularAttributes/README.md

 - InlineData gives long messy constructors with variables that then need to be fed in to your test
 - InlineData doesn't automatically convert data into input and output classes

+## Why have test inputs and outputs specified inline with attributes

+- Allows a reader to see at a glance what the inputs and outputs of a test are at compile time
+- Allows the reader to easily match up each input to each output at compile time

 ## Examples

 ### Standard